 - 1.)
-All outputs are on the left-most location of a rung.
+All outputs are on the left-most location of a rule.
 No other symbol must appear after an output symbol on a rung. - 2.)
 Inputs are on the right side of the rung - 3.)
 Program logic flows down the ladder and from left to right - 4.)
 The number of series contact symbols is limited - 5.)
 The number of parallel contact symbols is limited - 6.)
-A rung can have only one output outputs are on the right.
+A rung can have only one output

+Figure 4 shows a valid ladder diagram from the Automation Direct Do-More Design 2.0 development software.
+Note that all input symbols are on the left and outputs are on the right.
 Each instruction relates to a PLC memory address shown above the instruction.

-Figure 4 shows a valid ladder diagram rung from the Allen-Bradley Connected Components Workbench (CCW) development software.
-Note that all input symbols are on the left and